cowboyai/cim-start/Using_this_template.md

 # CIM Template
-The CIM template is a repository to start a CIM, the Composable Information Machine.

-This is a machine to control your information and how it is processed.
-When we say machine... think of the entire internet as a single machine.
-This is a new enabling technology that we will guide you to create a personal information system capable of semantic engagement with all your information, no matter where you choose to create it or store it.
+The CIM template serves as a launching point for creating your Composable Information Machine (CIM), a system designed to manage and process your information with semantic precision.
+Imagine harnessing the vast capabilities of the internet as if it were a single, cohesive machine—this is the vision behind CIM.

-We will start with a base platform and tailor it to your needs through a predictable, resilient pattern for storing and processing distributed information.
+Our journey begins with a foundational platform, which we'll customize to meet your specific information management needs, ensuring a reliable and scalable approach to handling distributed information.

-We will walk through each aspect of the CIM and how to connect it to big iron on the back as you grow.

-We could just dump all this in your lap, but that would require several days, weeks or months to become proficient.

-Learn as we go requires about 30 minutes of time to get up and running, then starting to create and form our Domain.
-If you have an Open AI Account, then we can immediately start using that as a conversational tools to produce our Domain.

-We do it this way because every Domain is different, yes you may have some of the same elements, but you will most likely utilize those resources in a unique way, no matter how strictly you stay to the manufacturer's instructions and industry standards.

-You will choose some different technology at some point and will need to adapt quickly.
-Disasters can and will happen, we want to be prepared for them.

-After Cloning this repository and starting an Environment, we will add neo4j so we can start to visualize the Domain as we build it.

-We don't need to worry about Events or Commands or Queries or Storage yet, it all lives inside this new git repository.

-Let's take a look at flake.nix and get a basic understanding of what is going on here.
-This is our first Configuration and we want to be sure we understand what it does.
+Instead of overwhelming you with information from the start, which could take days or weeks to master, we adopt a learn-as-you-go approach.
+With just 30 minutes of initial setup, you'll be on your way to developing and shaping your domain.
+If you have an OpenAI account, we can leverage it for conversational tools to further refine your domain's creation.

+The customization of your CIM is crucial because no two domains are identical.
+Even with similar components, the unique application of resources—guided by specific requirements and industry standards—ensures your system remains distinctly yours.

+Change is inevitable, whether it's adopting new technologies or preparing for unforeseen disasters.
+Our goal is to equip you to swiftly adapt as needed.

+The first step is cloning this repository and establishing an environment.
+We'll introduce neo4j early on to facilitate visualizing your domain as it evolves.
+At this stage, concerns about event handling, commands, queries, or storage can be set aside; everything is neatly encapsulated within this new git repository.

+Let's dive into the `flake.nix` configuration to gain a clear understanding of its role and functionalities.
+This initial setup is crucial for ensuring a solid grasp of how your CIM operates.

 [Configurations](doc/Configuration.md)